piexpiex/AstroCanvas/docs/Darks.rst

 The aim of the dark images is to stimate this dark current, for this, the dark images must be combined in only one image and subtract the master bias, called master dark.

-For this, you could write a list file with the path of each image (same as the bias section) and put Astrocanvas in dark mode.
+For this, you could write a list file with the path of each image (same as the bias section) and indicate the keyword of the fits heads which has the information of the exposure time, writing the name of this keyword in the **time keyword** entry.

 .. code-block:: text